Rcharitra1/temporary-ez/docs/School/Planning/Stops.md

 ## What is Stops?

 :::info
-This page lists all the stops by type for the routes being serviced by the bus operator.
+This page lists all the stops by type for the routes being serviced by the school.
 User can search stops, filter runs, edit runs, and edit fence.
 :::

 ![img alt](/img/planning-stops.png)

-### Search stops
+## Search stops

 1. Type any words from "Organization", "Stop Type", "Stop Name", and "Stop Address" in the search box and click the magnifying glass.

 ![img alt](/img/planning-stops-search.png)

-### Filter runs
+## Filter runs

 1. Filter is only specific to runs.
 Click the funnel icon
    ![img alt](/img/planning-stops-filter.png)